Ceragon Siklu MultiHaul and EtherHaul Series

 Prerequisites

-• Network access to the management interface of the radio unit
+• Network access to the management interface (port HTTP/HTTPS) of the affected radio unit

 Exploitability